OBITORASU/My-Hacking-Writeups/TryHackMe/Overpass/README.md

 ![capture response](images/burp.png)

-Now the fun begins, simply removing the `Incorrect Credentials` would bypass the check in the login function above.
+Now the fun begins, simply removing the `Incorrect Credentials` would allow us bypass the check in the login function above.
 And that is exactly what I did.

 ![incorrect credentials](images/inc%20cred.png)
 ![no credential](images/no%20cred.png)